AgileVentures/av-static-website/source/blog_articles/2017-03-01-communication-and-coding.html.markdown

 4) Listen actively
 5) Maintain eye contact

 from [www.lifehack.org/articles/communication/improve-communication-skills.html](www.lifehack.org/articles/communication/improve-communication-skills.html) which is fairly clear.
-Maybe not too hard then :-)  Stay tuned to this blog to hear about the results of my attempt to level up my communication skills ...
+Maybe not too hard then :-)  Stay tuned to this blog to hear about the results of my attempt to become a better communicator ...